vuejs/v2.vuejs.org/src/guide/transitions.md

 On this page, we'll only cover entering and leaving transitions, but you can see the next section for [managing state transitions](transitioning-state.html), as they are really a separate problem.

-## The `transition` Directive
+## The `transition` attribute

-Vue provides a `transition` directive, allowing you to easily animate entering/leaving transitions for:
+Vue provides a `transition` attribute, allowing you to easily animate entering/leaving transitions for:

 - `v-if`
 - `v-show`